 - Prof G Smith, Professor of Obstetrics, Cambridge

-The work is taking place at Department of Histopathology, Great Ormond Street Hospital and Institute of Child Heath.
+The work took place at Department of Histopathology, Great Ormond Street Hospital and Institute of Child Heath.

-This is a 2 year project running from 2013 to 2015.
-First results were presented at the Fetal Growth conference in 2015, and the results are due to be published in early 2016.
+This was a 2-year project running from 2013 to 2015.
+First results were presented at the Fetal Growth conference in 2015, with full publication in Ultrasound in Obstetrics and Gynecology in October 2016.